jacobc18/js-discord-bot/README.md

 This will set `NODE_ENV` to `production` and restart the bot process on error.
 This can be terminated with cntrl + C and entering Y or killing the process otherwise.

 ### Greetings
+!!!
+Latest version of Pastrami uses custom API for user data which includes greetings !!!

 - User Specific Greetings